Jamila Velazquez

 Jamila Velazquez (born November 27, 1995) is an American singer and actress, best known for her recurring roles as Sarita in the ABC Family series Twisted (2013–2014) and as Laura Calleros on FOX's primetime musical-drama series Empire (2015–2016).

 Early life

-Velazquez was born in the New York City borough of the Bronx to Dominican and Puerto Rican parents.
+Velazquez was born in the New York City borough of the Bronx to Ecuadorian, Dominican and Puerto Rican parents.
 She also has a younger sister named Jada Velazquez.
 Her younger sister and her parents reside in New York.
 Velazquez was raised in the Longwood-Hunts Point section of the South Bronx.
 She attended Catholic School, and was enrolled in acting class by the age of six.

 She began singing and performing in kindergarten.
 When she was eight years old she booked her first role in an off-Broadway play called "The End of You".
 When she was 11, she and her family moved to Rockland County, New York.
 She later enrolled in the Professional Performing Arts High School in Midtown Manhattan.
 She enrolled as a vocal major, but during her second year she switched to drama.